FAQs – Water Damage

 Q. Can my carpet and pad be salvaged after being exposed to water / flood damage?

-A. As an experienced restoration contractor, Above & Beyond Restoration can determine if your carpet and pad can be salvaged.
+A. As an experienced restoration contractor, Above & Beyond Restoration and/or Above & Beyond Construction can determine if your carpet and pad can be salvaged.

 Q. My hardwood floors are wet and buckled.
 Will they need to be removed and replaced?